Timothy McVeigh: Military career

 In May 1988, at the age of 20, McVeigh enlisted in the United States Army and attended Basic Training and Advanced Individual Training at the U.S. Army Infantry School at Fort Benning, Georgia.
 While in the military, McVeigh used much of his spare time to read about firearms, sniper tactics, and explosives.

-McVeigh was reprimanded by the military for purchasing a "White Power" T-shirt at a Ku Klux Klan rally where they were objecting to black servicemen who wore "Black Power" T-shirts around a military installation (primarily Army).
+While in the military McVeigh sent $20 for a trial membership of the Ku Klux Klan, although he claimed he was not aware of most of their beliefs, and had been impressed with one of their pamphlets on gun rights.
+They offered a "White Power" T-shirt with membership, which McVeigh wanted because he felt there was a double-standard whereby black servicemen could wear "Black Power" T-shirts around a military installation.
+While he claimed to have never worn the shirt, he made no apologies for buying it.
+He later came to believe that the Klan was primarily racist rather than anti-government, and chose not to renew his membership at the end of the first year.

 His future co-conspirator Terry Nichols was his platoon guide.
 He and Nichols quickly got along with their similar backgrounds as well as their views on gun collecting and survivalism.
 The two were later stationed together at Fort Riley in Junction City, Kansas, where they met and became friends with their future accomplice, Michael Fortier.

 McVeigh was a top-scoring gunner with the M242 25mm cannon of the Bradley Fighting Vehicles used by the 1st Infantry Division and was promoted to sergeant.
-After being promoted, McVeigh earned a reputation for assigning undesirable work to black servicemen and using derogatory language.
+After being promoted, McVeigh earned a reputation for assigning undesirable work to black servicemen and using derogatory language, leading to talk around the base that he was a racist.
 He was stationed at Fort Riley before being deployed on Operation Desert Storm.

 In an interview before his execution, McVeigh said that he hit an Iraqi tank more than 500 yards away on his first day in the war and then the Iraqis surrendered.
 He also decapitated an Iraqi soldier with cannon fire from 1,100 yards away.
 He said he was later shocked to see carnage on the road while leaving Kuwait City after U.S. troops routed the Iraqi Army.
 McVeigh received several service awards, including the Bronze Star Medal National Defense Service Medal, Southwest Asia Service Medal, Army Service Ribbon, and the Kuwaiti Liberation Medal.

 McVeigh aspired to join the United States Army Special Forces (SF).
 After returning from the Gulf War, he entered the selection program, but withdrew on the second day of the 21-day assessment and selection course for the Special Forces, telling other recruits that he had injured an ankle.
 However, in a letter to his superiors, McVeigh wrote that he was not "physically ready".
 McVeigh decided to leave the Army and was honorably discharged in 1991.